WOLFE LLC • PRODUCT DESIGN

 The ask

-Build a self-service portal that gives clients direct control over their employee reward programs, without needing support for routine tasks.
+Build a self-service portal giving clients direct control, without needing support for routine tasks.

 The constraint